mikeparker/for-win/COMMON-ERRORS.md

 `Unable to create: The running command stopped because the preference variable "ErrorActionPreference" or common parameter is set to Stop: Generic failure`

 See https://github.com/docker/for-win/issues/1221
+* Your Hyper-V configuration is likely broken.
+This may be caused by a windows update.
-* Windows updates may have broken some Hyper-V components.
-See https://github.com/docker/for-win/issues/1221#issuecomment-493118403 for the 'control flow guard' fix
+* See https://github.com/docker/for-win/issues/1221#issuecomment-493118403 for the 'control flow guard' fix

 `Unable to create: The running command stopped because the preference variable "ErrorActionPreference" or common parameter is set to Stop: Generic failure at New-Switch, : line 121`